Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 ## Datasets

-This project has defined a number of data scheme categories of racial bias, which are used by a text classification model (outlined below), however we welcome feedback on these categories.
+This project has defined a number of data scheme categories of racial bias, which are used by a text classification model (outlined below).
+We welcome feedback on these categories.

 #### Common types of detectable racially biased language